Abhilash-du/automation/README.md

-# This is an Automation Framework developed for Automation Hackathon conducted at Amdocs Office
+# This is an Automation Framework developed in an Automation Hackathon event conducted at Amdocs Office